Last Updated on

 For our version we chose to use a rich syrup made with fresh raspberries that had a chance to steep for 24 hours.
 This gave the syrup a delicious sweet tart edge that tastes like a fresh picked raspberry.
 When combined with a good London Dry Gin and fresh squeezed lemon juice, the raspberry syrup pairs perfectly with the herbal notes of the gin and sweetly pulls the brightness of the lemon juice.

 You may notice that this recipe calls for the use of a raw egg white, and you shouldn’t let this scare you away from this recipe!
 The egg white added in gives the Clover Club a velvety creaminess and a beautiful white foam head that makes this drink look especially elegant.

 Using the dual shake technique helps build a robust foam that stays pillowy for a long time, allowing you to enjoy the smooth foam while sipping this delicious cocktail!
-One other tip is to use a fine mesh strainer when you are pouring the drink into the coupe.
+One other tip is to use a fine OXO Good Grips Fine-Mesh Strainer when you are pouring the drink into the coupe.
 This helps catch all the little ice chips that break off during the shaking, making your foam extra velvety and stopping the ice from diluting your drink!